-- Procedure to easily produce fire, rubbing wood with the bow drill technique.
+- Procedure to easily produce fire by rubbing wood with the bow drill technique.

 - How to get food from many Amazon plants.

-- How to survive, outside the river circuit, getting water from the morning dew, or extracting water from vine vines, or plants with rosettes, such as bromeliads, which are natural reservoirs of water.
+- How to survive outside the river circuit, such as getting water from the morning dew, or extracting water from vines or plants with rosettes, such as bromeliads, which are natural reservoirs of water.

-Charles Brewer Carías has dedicated a good part of his life to exploring the tepuyes.
-These strange plateaus whose origin dates back to the formation of the earth itself (Precambrian) are a habitat that favors the isolation of plants and animals, for which it is logical to find new species not yet cataloged.
+Charles Brewer Carías has dedicated a good part of his life to exploring tepuyes.
+These strange plateaus, whose origin dates back to the formation of the earth itself (Precambrian), are a habitat that favors the isolation of plants and animals, where it is logical to find new species not yet cataloged.

-In 2004, this adventurer visited, together with a team of explorers, a cave located on the top of the Chimantá tepuy, which he had seen a couple of years earlier during his helicopter overflights.
+In 2004 the adventurer, together with a team of explorers, visited a cave on the top of the Chimantá tepuy, which he had seen a couple of years earlier during his helicopter overflights.

-The cave was named Charles Brewer Cave, as well as the plant and animal species recorded for the first time by this great Venezuelan explorer.
+The cave was later named after him as the Charles Brewer Cave, as were also the plant and animal species found there and recorded for the first time by this great Venezuelan explorer.

-Among the books published by this author, the following stand out: Entrañas del Mundo Perdido, Roraima: La Montaña de Cristal, La Vegetación Del Mundo Perdido, Venezuela, The lost world of Venezuela and its vegetation.
+Among the books published by this author, the following stand out: Entrañas del Mundo Perdido (Bowels of the Lost World), Roraima: La Montaña de Cristal (Roraima: The Crystal Mountain), and La Vegetación Del Mundo Perdido, Venezuela (The lost world of Venezuela and its vegetation).